Libohovë Castle

-Libohovë Castle (Albanian: Kalaja e Libohovës) is a castle in Libohovë, southern Albania.It is possible that Libohovë Castle was built on the ruins of another castle or other structure.
-It was built between 1741 and 1822 by Ali Pasha of Ioannina.The castle was built for his sister Shanish as a Wedding Gift.
+Libohovë Castle (Albanian: Kalaja e Libohovës) is an Ottoman-era castle in Libohovë, Gjirokastër county, southern Albania.

+It is possible that Libohovë Castle was built on the ruins of another castle or other structure.
+It was built between 1741 and 1822 by Ali Pasha of Ioannina.
+The castle was built for his sister Shanish as a Wedding Gift.
 She lived in the castle until she eventually died and her grave is near the city of Libohova.
 Today the Castles inner area/Feudal residence is empty but the walls are still standing tall.